 Local people have been involved in Lappish gold history since the beginning.
 Some of them were prospectors themselves or were helping the officers.
 Many others provided groceries and other supplies in addition to local shops.
 During the later and silent decades of Kultala Crown Station, a local person Sammeli Saijets worked as the last guardian during winter season.
-He was not afraid of polar night and loneliness.
+He was not afraid of the polar night and loneliness.